 "The new generation versions of GTA 5 will feature a range of technical improvements, visual upgrades and performance enhancements to take full advantage of the latest hardware, making the game more beautiful and more responsive than ever," is how Rockstar describes the upgrades for GTA 5 on next-gen hardware.

-Hopefully we'll finally have the option to run GTA 5 on consoles at 60fps, which is pretty easy to achieve on PC.
+Rockstar hasn't been overly specific with what the enhancements will be but, hopefully, we'll finally have the option to run GTA 5 on consoles at 60fps, which is pretty easy to achieve on PC.
 We'd speculate that the game is likely to resemble the PC version as it runs on high-end hardware – though it's possible Rockstar is planning other tweaks we don't know about yet.